Anastas Mikoyan: The Great Purge

 In the late 1930s Stalin embarked upon the Great Purge, a series of campaigns of political repression and persecution in the Soviet Union orchestrated against members of the Communist Party, as well as the peasantry and unaffiliated persons.
-In assessing Mikoyan's role in the purges, historian Simon Sebag-Montefiore states that he "enjoyed the reputation of one of the more decent leaders: he certainly helped the victims later and worked hard to undo Stalin's rule after the Leader's death."
+In assessing Mikoyan's role in the purges, historian Simon Sebag-Montefiore stated that he "enjoyed the reputation of one of the more decent leaders: he certainly helped the victims later and worked hard to undo Stalin's rule after the Leader's death."
 Mikoyan tried to save some close-knit companions from being executed.
 However, in 1936 he enthusiastically supported the execution of Grigory Zinoviev and Lev Kamenev, claiming it to be a "just verdict."
 As with other leading officials in 1937, Mikoyan signed death-lists given to him by the NKVD.
 The purges were often accomplished by officials close to Stalin, giving them the assignment largely as a way to test their loyalty to the regime.